Research Commons: Applying for Awards, Funding, Scholarships, and Grants

 Canadian fundraising database with more than 3,000 listings of foundations, corporations, and funding agencies.
 Allows you to search by funding agency, view the types of projects they have funded in the past, and current calls for proposals.
 Aimed primary at charitable organizations, so check to see if your project or research meets the organization's funding criteria.

-Help with grant writing
+Help with scholarship, award, and funding application writing

 Guides and handbooks